Health, happiness, cheap fuel, great overnighting locations.

 - The location of the cellular tower relative to your location

-- How many people are also using the tower
+- How many people are using the tower

 - Nearby buildings

-You can, however, get external antennas and cellular boosters that can help overcome some of these obstacles.
+You often can improve the signal - and data performance - by adding external antennas and cellular boosters that can help overcome some of these obstacles.

 Enhancing cellular signal and data performance is a tricky subject, and sometimes requires trial and error at each location for each type of device & cellular carrier.
 It helps to understand a bit more about frequency bands, decibels, signal to noise ratio and MIMO to help decide on your signal enhancing strategy.
 You should also understand all the factors that can impact a signal.

 For a full in-depth member-exclusive guide & video on the subject at:

 Cellular boosters, which this guide focuses on, is just one of several signal enhancing options.

 They each have trade-offs and are not always the right tool for the job but they can be lifesavers and make a finicky signal usable enough to get online to surf the web, get work done or even stream video.